New Power Party: History

 The party was established on 25 January 2015.

 In the 2016 Taiwanese legislative election, the first contested by the party, the NPP won five seats in the Legislative Yuan, making it the third largest party in the Ninth Legislative Yuan.
 Three of the candidates gained constituency seats and two were elected through the party list.
 Freddy Lim and Hung Tzu-yung left the NPP in August 2019, though both remained independent members of the Ninth Legislative Yuan and chose to align with the DPP.
 That same month, NPP legislator Kawlo Iyun Pacidal was suspended from the party.
 Kawlo, a party-list legislator, was replaced by Jang Show-ling in September 2019.

 In the 2020 Taiwanese legislative election, the New Power Party won three party list seats, which elected Chen Jiau-hua, Chiu Hsien-chih, and Claire Wang as legislators of the Tenth Legislative Yuan.

 The party lost all its seats in the 2024 legislative election, failing to reach the 5 percent threshold for the party-list seats.

 After the 2024 elections, NPP formed alliance with some minor parties in the Pan-Green coalition on topics in defending Taiwan Sovereignty and replacing the Taiwan People's Party and Kuomintang.
-They have also formed electoral pact via not directly competing against each other in 2026 Taiwan Local election.
+They have also formed electoral pact via not directly competing against each other in the 2026 Taiwanese local election.